Teachers

 SC/SVNTP Tools are flexible graphic organizers designed to guide mentoring conversations and foster teacher practice.
 The processes serve as artifacts of practice that reflect growth in the California Standards of the Teaching Profession (CSTP).
 The tools have been developed in Google Drive to allow for collaboration in a fluid manner.
 These flexible graphic organizers are used to differentiate your Induction experience based on your teaching context, so there is choice and there is no set sequence for all teachers.

-If you are interested in learning more about the tools and processes in this Toolkit, and not current enrolled as a participating teacher with SC/SVNTP, please feel free to reach out to Senior Director, Melissa Roberts, for more information.
+If you are interested in learning more about the tools and processes in this Toolkit, and not currently enrolled as a participating teacher with SC/SVNTP, please feel free to reach out to Senior Director, Melissa Roberts, for more information.

 Credential and program Information